 - Insert the tire pressure gauge into the valve stem.
 Press down firmly to stop air escaping.

-- Check the reading on the gauge once you have a firm seal.
+- Once you have a firm seal, check the reading on the gauge.
 Look for the scale in PSI, which stands for pounds per square inch.

 - Compare the reading on the gauge to the recommended PSI on the vehicle placard.

-- If the reading is above the recommendation, air needs to be released from the tire.
+- If the reading exceeds the recommendation, air must be released from the tire.
 Do this by lightly pushing in the center of the valve stem for a few seconds.
 Most gauges have a pin that allows you to depress the center stem.
-This allows air to escape and bring the PSI closer to the recommendation.
-You can bleed air out in 2 or 3 second increments, using the gauge each time to measure against the target PSI.
+This allows air to escape and brings the PSI closer to the recommendation.
+You can bleed air out in 2 or 3-second increments, using the gauge each time to measure against the target PSI.

-- If the tire pressure is below the recommendation, you will need to add air.
-If you are doing this at home, and do not have an air compressor, this is easily done at your nearest service station.
-Most tire stores will be happy to double check your tire pressure, and add air as needed at no charge.
+- If the tire pressure is below the recommendation, you must add air.
+If you do this at home and do not have an air compressor, you can easily do this at your nearest service station.
+Most tire stores will be happy to double-check your tire pressure and add air as needed at no charge.

 - Replace the valve caps after you have adjusted the tire pressure.
 They protect the valve stem from dirt and road grime that can cause leaks.

-While you are doing the tire pressure checks, it is a good idea to take a few extra seconds to also visually inspect each tire for excessive tread wear, foreign objects stuck in the tire tread, deep cuts or large bumps on the side of the tire.
+While you are doing the tire pressure checks, it is a good idea to take a few extra seconds to visually inspect each tire for excessive tread wear, foreign objects stuck in the tread, deep cuts, or large bumps on the side of the tire.
 Any of these conditions could mean your tires need to be replaced soon.

 Tire Pressure Gauges